w3c/w3c-website-redesign-documentation/_docs/2020-06-02-choosing-front-end-framework.md

 Starting from a semantic HTML base, it is largely a collection of informed layout “primitives”, which can be combined and composed in multiple configurations to create discrete components and larger templates.

-By focusing more on reusable layout ‘primitives’, and leaning on the power of the CSS cascade, inheritance and what modern browsers offer by default, Apollo aims to be leaner than Bootstrap.
+By focusing more on reusable layout “primitives”, and leaning on the power of the CSS cascade, inheritance and what modern browsers offer by default, Apollo aims to be leaner than Bootstrap.
 This should give an inherent boost to performance.

 #### Uses modern CSS and web APIs